voldikss/vim-floaterm/README.md

 let g:floaterm_keymap_new = '<Leader>fn'
 ```

-Note that this key mapping is installed from the [plugin](./plugin) directory, so if you use on-demand loading provided by some plugin manager, the keymap won't take effect.
+Note that this key mapping is installed from the [plugin](./plugin) directory, so if you use on-demand loading provided by some plugins manager, the keymap won't take effect.
 Actually you don't need the on-demand loading for this plugin as it even doesn't slow your startup.

 ### Change highlight